MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

     - Significance: Indicates the frequency of user interactions with Dynamics 365, reflecting the overall engagement level.

-- Feature Utilization
+- Feature use

-    - Metric: Percentage of users actively utilizing specific features or modules within Dynamics 365.
+    - Metric: Percentage of users actively using specific features or modules within Dynamics 365.

     - Significance: Helps identify which functionalities are most and least used, guiding targeted training efforts.